tristandunn/github-voice/README.markdown

 The number of issues to display.
 (Default: 5)

-### actionText

-The call-to-action text used for the link below the issue list.
-(Default: "&amp;raquo; Go to our Feedback Forum")

-### loadingText

-The text displayed while the issues are being loaded.
-(Default: "Loading...")

-### explanationText
+### text.description

 The text displayed above the issue list.
 (Default: "We've setup a feedback forum so you can tell us what's on your mind.
 Please go there and be heard!")

+### text.loading

+The text displayed while the issues are being loaded.
+(Default: "Loading...")

+### text.callToAction

+The call-to-action text used for the link below the issue list.
+(Default: "&amp;raquo; Go to our Feedback Forum")

 ## License